majirajib4747/Project4_Team2/README.md

 ## MRI Image Proccessing

 Next we used supervised learning (SVM) to process 6400 colored images of [MRI scans](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset/data) which can be downloaded and organized onto your machine.
-We tried to use the images to predict Alzheimer or Non Alzheimer (Binary prediction).
+We tried to use the images to predict: Alzheimer or Non Alzheimer (Binary prediction).

 The data was prepared in two different ways: <br>
 1. Alzheimer Detection: Predict whether the patient has Alzheimer's disease or not (non vs all other categories). <br>